ydb-platform/ydb/ydb/docs/en/core/concepts/optimizer.md

 ![Join graph](_assets/Star-Schema.png)

-Common topologies also include chain and clique.
+Common topologies also include chains and cliques.
 A "chain" is a topology where tables are connected to each other sequentially and each table participates in no more than one join.
-A "clique" is a fully connected graph where each table is connected to another.
+A "clique" is a fully connected graph where each table is connected to every other table.

-In practice, OLAP queries often have a topology that is a combination of a "star" and a "chain", while complex topologies like a "clique" are very rare.
+In practice, OLAP queries often have a topology that is a combination of "star" and "chain" topologies, while complex topologies like "cliques" are very rare.

-The topology greatly influences the number of alternative plans that the optimizer needs to consider.
+The topology significantly impacts the number of alternative plans that the optimizer needs to consider.
 Therefore, the cost-based optimizer limits the number of joins that are compared by exhaustive search, depending on the topology of the original plan.
 The capabilities of exact optimization in {{ ydb-short-name }} are listed in the following table:

 | Topology | Number of supported joins |
 | -------- | ------------------------- |